tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{updating-traffic-keys}}.
 Upon receiving a KeyUpdate, the receiver MUST update its receiving keys.

-Each implementation MUST maintain a min_send_generation counter that is initialized to 0 at the time the traffic keys are installed.
-Upon receiving a KeyUpdate, if the receiver has sent any data records since receiving the last KeyUpdate it MUST also increment its min_send_generation value by 1.
-Otherwise, the min_send_generation MUST remain unchanged.
-Prior to sending a record, if min_send_generation is greater than the current sending generation, the sender MUST first send a KeyUpdate.
+If the requestUpdate field is set to "true" then the receiver MUST send a KeyUpdate of its own with requestUpdate set to "false" prior to sending its next application data record.
 This mechanism allows either side to force an update to the entire connection, but causes an implementation which receives multiple KeyUpdates while it is silent to respond with a single update.
 Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate and receiving the peer's KeyUpdate because those messages may already be in flight.
-If implementations independently send their own KeyUpdates and they cross in flight, then both sides simply notes that it has already updated without sending an additional update.

-Note that the side which sends its KeyUpdate first needs to retain its receive traffic keys (though not the traffic secret) for the previous generation of keys until it receives the KeyUpdate from the other side.
-Because the send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.
+The side which sends its KeyUpdate first needs to retain its receive traffic keys (though not the traffic secret) for the previous generation of keys until it receives the KeyUpdate from the other side.
+Because send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.

+If implementations independently send their own KeyUpdates with requestUpdate set to true, and they cross in flight, then each side will also send a response, with the result that each side increments by two generations.

 Both sender and receiver MUST encrypt their KeyUpdate messages with the old keys.
 Additionally, both sides MUST enforce that